Federal Reserve Bank of Atlanta New Orleans Branch

-The Federal Reserve Bank of Atlanta New Orleans Branch Office is one of the five Federal Reserve Bank of Atlanta branch offices.
-The New Orleans branch is part of the 6th District.
-This branch also has a dedicated Hurricane Katrina staff.
+The Federal Reserve Bank of Atlanta New Orleans Branch Office is one of the five branch offices of the Federal Reserve Bank of Atlanta.
+The New Orleans branch is part of the Sixth Federal Reserve District, serving Louisiana, Mississippi, and the Gulf Coast region.
+It holds the distinction of being the first branch established in the Federal Reserve System, opening on September 10, 1915.